rikgj/Kattis/README.md

 # Kattis
- My solution to some of the Kattis challanges
+My solution to some of the Kattis problems
+The problem description can be found at https://open.kattis.com/problems/ [problem name]